DatrixTHLK/DerivativeClicker/README.md

 DerivativeClicker
 =================

 Github Pages hosted version of Derivative Clicker (This is not my original Project, just trying to learn about idle games from a game I used to play a long time ago.
 I wanted to mess around with it and see how far I can go.)
-I won't be asking anyone for feedback as of now.)
+I won't be asking anyone for feedback as of now as this is GZgregs at this point.)

 Changelog